Museums, archives and collections

 Winterthur Museum, Garden and Library, USA – the Museum collection includes 85,000 artefacts and works of art made or used in America to 1860, with a strong emphasis on domestic life.

-The Carpet Museum Trust Archive Centre, Kidderminster – holds historical records relating to the carpet industry dating from the 18th century to the present day, covering all aspects of the industry and range from the archives of official bodies to small collections and individuals associated with the carpet manufacturing industry.
+The Carpet Museum Trust Archive Centre, Kidderminster – holds historical records relating to the carpet industry dating from the 18th century to the present day.

 London Metropolitan Archives – the City of London′s own archives and historical material about the Square Mile.